ros2/ros2_documentation/source/Installation/Alternatives/RHEL-Development-Setup.rst

 .. code-block:: bash

-   sudo dnf install 'dnf-command(config-manager)' epel-release -y sudo dnf config-manager --set-enabled powertools
+   sudo dnf install 'dnf-command(config-manager)' epel-release -y sudo dnf config-manager --set-enabled crb

 .. note:: This step may be slightly different depending on the distribution you are using.
 Check the EPEL documentation: https://docs.fedoraproject.org/en-US/epel/#_quickstart